 You want your theme to complement your site’s content.

-Example: If you run a blog, it’s crucial you use a theme which improves readability, and makes your content easy to digest.
+Example: If you run a blog, it’s crucial you use a theme which helps to improve readability, and makes your content easy to digest.

 Do some research